RobertFischer/hs-snowflake-checked/README.md

 will cause a pause in the thread for one millisecond, and then the counter will reset to 0.
 (If you need more UID throughput than that, then create more generators with distinct node ids.)

+## Encoding

+If you want to marshall a flake, then you can use the encodings in the `Encoding` sub-packages of this library.
+Implementations include a `ByteString` (strict or lazy), any `Text`-like value (using base 16), or any `Integral` value.

 # Credit

 This project derives distantly from the [`snowfake` package on Hackage](https://hackage.haskell.org/package/snowflake).